-White-tailed deer are an important component of native rangelands and a major economic resource in Texas.
-Billions of dollars are spent annually for white-tailed deer management and hunting.
+White-tailed deer are an important component of rangelands and a major economic resource in Texas.
+Billions of dollars are spent annually on white-tailed deer management and hunting.

-The Foundation’s ranches are home to abundant and healthy deer populations, that are not influenced by nutritional supplementation, harvest, or other forms of management.
-As such, Foundation deer herds reflect a natural state, largely free from human intervention.
-Additionally, deer herds on Foundation lands are positioned on an east to west precipitation gradient (high to low) and capture a full range of habitat conditions occurring in South Texas.
+East Foundation’s ranches are home to abundant and healthy deer populations that are not influenced by nutritional supplementation, hunting, or other common management practices.
+As such, deer herds on Foundation lands reflect a natural state, largely free of human involvement.
+This is unusual for ranches in south Texas.

-The Foundation is committed addressing research questions relevant private landowners in South Texas.
-Baseline data from our unmanaged deer herds will allow managers make the best use of native rangelands, for both cattle production and wildlife conservation.
+East Foundation is committed to generating scientific discoveries that benefit landowners and society.
+Knowledge gained from these unmanaged white-tailed deer herds will allow land stewards to make the best use of rangelands for both cattle production and wildlife conservation.